se4astien/book-list-oop/README.md

 # Book List JavaScript ES6 with Local Storage

-Create a book list with JavaScript ES6 and manipulate the DOM.
+Create a book list with JavaScript ES6 and manipulate the Document Object Model (DOM).

 Project build with Object Oriented JavaScript (No frameworks or libraries).